-Based in Canada, Sync is a lesser expensive option to Tresorit that offers storage, synchronization, sharing, and collaboration with zero-knowledge e2e encryption.
+Based in Canada, Sync is a lesser expensive alternative to Tresorit that offers storage, synchronization, sharing, and collaboration with zero-knowledge e2e encryption.

 Sync is GDPR, PIPEDA, and HIPAA compliant, although their free and Mini plans are not HIPAA compliant.
 Unlike Tresorit and pCloud, Sync users do not have an option to choose data residency.
 All data is stored in Canada.

 Sync does not limit the file size or impose transfer limits.
 This is a relief for users who work with very large files.
 To avoid reupload of files, Sync supports file-level de-duplication which works even when files are renamed.